 - In a medium bowl, using a hand whisk, whisk together the cream cheese, vanilla, and sweetener until smooth.

 - Place the mixture in the freezer for 30 minutes to harden.
-You want the mixture hard enough that you can work with it like it was dough.
+You want the mixture hard enough that you can work with it like dough.
 If using a shallow bowl, you might be able to freeze the mixture for just 20 minutes.

 - Scoop out a measuring tablespoon of mixture per bite.
 Roll the mixture in your hands to shape it into a ball.